Bottom fishing

 Bottom fishing, also called legering in the United Kingdom, is fishing of the bottom (demersal zone) of a deep body of water such as lake or ocean, targeting groundfish such as sucker fish, bream, catfish and crappie.
 It is contrasted with conventional angling in that no float is used with the fishing line.

 Gears

 A common rig for bottom fishing is a weighted tackle called sinker, which is tied to the end of the fishing line, and a baited hook about an inch up line from the weight.
 Sometimes the sinker can be replaced by a cage- or keg-like feeder which contains and releases groundbait to better attract fish.
 The method can be used both with handlining and rod fishing, and can be done both from boats and from the land.
 The weight can also be used to cast the line to a further, more appropriate distance at deeper water away from the shoreline.

+Specialized fishing rods called bottom rods or "donkas" are also commonly used for bottom fishing.

+In the UK, these rods are known as Specialist or ledger rods.